Yvand/Hugo-EntraCP/content/docs/help/troubleshooting.md

 - Test the connectivity to Microsoft Entra ID and Graph.

 It is written in inline code, so you can edit it in a simple notepad.
-For security reasons, by default it can be called only from the central administration, but you can copy it anywhere under `16\TEMPLATE\LAYOUTS`, to call it from a regular SharePoint site.
+For security reasons, by default it can be called only from the central administration, but you can copy it anywhere under `16\TEMPLATE\LAYOUTS`, to call it from a regular SharePoint site, or from a specific server.

 ## Test the connectivity with Microsoft Graph